Introduction

 A weekly update template for work should fit the missing middle

-People often assume there are only two options for weekly work communication: keep rough notes for yourself, or write a more complete recap for everyone else.
-That split is too narrow.
+Either keep rough notes for yourself, or write a more complete recap for everyone else.

 A lot of weekly updates need something in between: enough structure that another person can understand the state of the work, but not so much ceremony that the update becomes a second project.
+That is the real job of a strong weekly update template for work.

 If the update answers those clearly, it becomes useful.
 If not, the team ends up with either too little signal or too much document weight.